-Stress Testing Your WordPress Site So You’re Ready for Traffic Spikes
+How to Stress Test Your WordPress Site for Traffic Surges

-Stress Testing Your WordPress Site So You’re Ready for Traffic Spikes
+How to Stress Test Your WordPress Site for Traffic Surges

 It’s important to know just how well your WordPress website can handle large amounts of traffic in the event you get a sudden traffic spike.
 With Tsung, you can stress test your site for free, see your server’s limits first-hand, and use the data to create a plan to scale your site.

 Tsung (formerly IDX-Tsunami) is an open source distributed load testing tool that works on most servers and can stress test many platforms, including HTTP and MySQL.
 You can run it via SSH and it simulates a sudden amount of high traffic being sent to your site from a single machine, although, you can also create clusters.